nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/5-manage-subscriber-streams.md

 When the frame rate is restricted, the Subscriber video frame will update once or less per second.

-This feature is only available in sessions that use the OpenTok Media Router (sessions with the [media mode](video/guides/create-session#the-opentok-media-router-and-media-modes) set to routed), not in sessions with the media mode set to relayed.
+This feature is only available in sessions that use the Media Router (sessions with the [media mode](video/guides/create-session#the-media-router-and-media-modes) set to routed), not in sessions with the media mode set to relayed.
 In relayed sessions, calling this method has no effect.

 Restricting the subscriber frame rate has the following benefits: